top of page

 CRC is diagnosed in the colon (large intestine) and/or the rectum when rapidly dividing tumor cells are detected through imaging; most commonly a colonoscopy.

-It is important that CRC is caught earlier rather than later in order to prevent spreading or metastasis of the cancer to other organ systems in the body.
+It is important that CRC is detected sooner than later in order to prevent spreading or metastasis of the cancer to other organ systems in the body.
 Some symptoms to look out for include changes in bowel movements, changes in the quality of the stool, blood or mucous in the stool, abdominal pain and a continued desire to empty the bowel.
 If you are concerned, there are more signs and symptoms that your naturopathic doctor can ask you about that may help initiate further investigation.

 Carcinoembryonic antigen (CEA) – This marker is commonly elevated in patients with CRC and can be used as a screening test, to monitor active cancer treatments and remission.